preciofishbone/OmniaDocsG2/setup/index.rst

 Setup
 ===========================================

-Below you will setup instructions for different parts of Omnia.
+This part of the documentaton contains setup instructions for different parts of Omnia.

 .. toctree::